-Yes, the possession of Marijuana in Massachusetts is legal for both medical and recreational purposes.
+Yes, the possession of marijuana in Massachusetts is legal for both medical and recreational purposes.
 Massachusetts laws allow individuals to possess and use 28 grams (an ounce) of weed at a time for recreational or medical purposes.
+However, the state’s cannabis law also allows residents to possess up to 10 ounces of marijuana for personal use at home.

 However, there are certain limitations placed on the use of marijuana in the state.
 To use weed for recreational purposes, the individual must be 21 years old and above, while those who use it for medical reasons must be at least 18 years old.
 Besides the age requirement, a user of medical marijuana must be a state resident, have certification from two certified health care providers, and have a qualifying medical condition.